Parallel Continuous Chain-of-Thought with Jacobi Iteration: Experiments

 We use the pretrianed GPT-2 \cite{radford2019language} and Llama3.2-1B-Instruct \cite{grattafiori2024llama3herdmodels} as our base models and apply LoRA \cite{hu2022lora} to fine-tune the models.
 We mainly follow the hyperparameters in \citet{shen2025codicompressingchainofthoughtcontinuous}.
 We use a batch size of 128, a LoRA rank of $r=128$ and a LoRA alpha value of 32.
 We use the AdamW \cite{loshchilov2018decoupled} optimizer with a learning rate of $3\times 10^{-3}$ and weight decay of $0.01$ for GPT-2, and a learning rate of $8\times 10^{-4}$ and weight decay of $0.1$ for Llama3.2-1B-Instruct.
 We train GPT-2 for 40 epochs and Llama3.2-1B-Instruct for 10 epochs.
 More details can be found in Appendix~\ref{apx:exp}.

 We compare PCCoT with Implicit CoT, Pause Tokens and Continuous CoT, all trained with the method in Section~\ref{sec:method-objective}.
 Pause Tokens uses 24 trainable pause tokens, continuous CoT uses 12 latent thought tokens, and PCCoT uses $c=24$ latent thought tokens with $T=3$ extra iterations.
-We also compare with the state-of-the-art results reported in the literature, including CODI\footnote{CODI uses the Llama3.2-1B base model instead of the instruct model.} \cite{shen2025codicompressingchainofthoughtcontinuous}, Coconut \cite{hao2024traininglargelanguagemodels} and iCoT \cite{deng2024explicitcotimplicitcot}.
+We also compare with the state-of-the-art results reported in the literature, including CODI \cite{shen2025codicompressingchainofthoughtcontinuous}, Coconut \cite{hao2024traininglargelanguagemodels} and iCoT \cite{deng2024explicitcotimplicitcot}.